-- 7.3.8 The ICB will publish, with our partner NHS trusts and NHS foundation trusts, a plan at the start of each financial year that sets out how the ICB proposes to exercise its functions during the next five years.
-The plan will explain how the ICB proposes to discharge its duties under: - sections 14Z34 to 14Z45 (general duties of integrated care boards), and - b) sections 223GB and 223N (financial duties)
+- d) Fit and Proper Persons Policy - 7.3.8 The ICB will publish, with our partner NHS trusts and NHS foundation trusts, a plan at the start of each financial year that sets out how the ICB proposes to exercise its functions during the next five years (the "Joint Forward Plan").
+The plan will, in particular: - describe the health services for which the ICB proposes to make arrangements in the exercise of its functions - b) explain how the ICB proposes to discharge its duties under sections 14Z34 to 14Z45 (general duties of integrated care boards) and sections 223GB and 223N (financial duties) - c) set out any steps the ICB proposes to take to implement the Blackburn with Darwen, Blackpool, Westmorland and Furness, Cumberland and Lancashire joint local health and wellbeing strategies - d) set out any steps that the ICB proposes to take to address the particular needs of children and young persons under the age of 25 - e) set out any steps that the ICB proposes to take to address the particular needs of victims of abuse (including domestic abuse and sexual abuse, whether of children or adults).